-4. The Operations Section Chief
+5. The Operations Section Chief

-The Operations Section Chief is the IC's lieutenant.
-He is responsible for executing the strategy developed by the ASRC IC and Plans Section Chief, and responsible for running the Command Post Operations Center.
+The Operations Section Chief, a member of the General Staff, is the IC's lieutenant.
+He is responsible for executing the strategy ("Incident Action Plan") developed by the ASRC IC and Plans Section Chief, and responsible for running the Command Post Operations Center.
 His specific duties are

 - a.
 General operational planning; - b.
 Supervising task assignment (the Operations Section Chief initiates each Task Assignment Form (TAF)); - c.
-Maintaining the TAF File; - d.
-(Situation Unit Leader (SITSTAT, for SITuation STATus)): maintaining the Status Map, which shows the current state of the search (see also under Resources Unit Leader), and - e.
+Maintaining the TAF File; and - d.
 Briefing and debriefing Field Teams or Field Team Leaders (FTL's).